-With Covid-19 restricting the way we live, work and shop, coupled with the Christmas season taking over, more of us are turning to online shopping and ordering as a means to get things quickly, conveniently and ultimately, in a safe way.
+With Covid-19 restricting the way we live, work and shop, more of us are turning to online shopping and ordering as a means to get things quickly, conveniently and ultimately, in a safe way.
 However, this safety doesn’t extend to the delivery drivers, couriers and gig-economy workers.

 In the past 12 months, there has been a dramatic increase in the number of food delivery drivers and couriers who have been robbed, assaulted and left without their means of transportation, just for doing their jobs.